TeleAsia

 TeleAsia was a Filipino entertainment cable channel based in the Philippines.
 TeleAsia brings Asianovela from Korea, Taiwan, China and the rest of Asia, as well as Pinoy remakes of Asianovelas.
 TeleAsia is owned by MyPinoy TV Broadband Inc. in partnership with Telesuccess Inc.

-TeleAsia was available in 2 separate channels: TeleAsia Chinese (broadcast in Mandarin and Hokkien language) and TeleAsia Filipino (broadcast in Tagalog language).
+TeleAsia was available in 2 separate channels: TeleAsia Chinese (broadcast in Mandarin and Hokkien) and TeleAsia Filipino (broadcast in Tagalog).

 TeleAsia Chinese was the second Chinese channel in the Philippines.

 After almost 3 years of broadcasting, TeleAsia Filipino and TeleAsia Chinese ceased broadcasting on television effective September 17, 2015.

 Programming

-This is a list of general entertainment programs broadcast on the premium television channel TeleAsia Filipino and TeleAsia Chinese.
-All programmes listed below are dubbed in Filipino for Teleasia Filipino and in original Mandarin and Cantonese audio as well as dubbed in Mandarin and Hokkien with subtitles for TeleAsia Chinese as the channel is only broadcast in the Philippines.
+This is a list of general entertainment programs broadcast on the premium television channels TeleAsia Filipino and TeleAsia Chinese.
+All programs listed below are dubbed in Filipino for TeleAsia Filipino and in original Mandarin and Cantonese audio and dubbed in Mandarin and Hokkien with subtitles for TeleAsia Chinese as the channel is only broadcast in the Philippines.

-Each program is listed with its most notable/original title with the channel's designation, year of airing and other notes in the parentheses.
+Each program is listed with its most notable/original title with the channel's designation, year of airing and other notes in parentheses.